ga-wdi-boston/ruby-enumerable-comparable/README.md

 ## Introduction

-An enumerable is an ordered list of items.
+A list is an abstract data type (ADT) that represents an ordered list of items.
 The list may be empty.
 If not empty, the list has a first item followed by a list containing the rest of the items.
 This is not a rigorous definition.

+An enumerable is Ruby's implementation of `list`.

 We'll look at list processing techniques and the wide range of areas in which they are applicable.